Turkey-backed rebels could push further south in Syria, Erdogan says

-ISTANBUL Turkey-backed rebels may extend their zone of control in northern Syria by pushing south and were now focused on heading toward the Islamic State-held town of al-Bab, Turkish President Tayyip Erdogan said on Monday.
+ANKARA/ISTANBUL (Reuters) - Turkey-backed rebels may extend their zone of control in northern Syria by pushing south and are now targeting the Islamic State-held town of al-Bab, Turkish President Tayyip Erdogan said on Monday.

-Speaking at a news conference before departing for New York where he is due to address the United Nations General Assembly, Erdogan said Turkey's "safety zone" in the region could eventually span an area of 5,000 square kilometers (1,930 square miles).
+Turkey's "safety zone" in the region could eventually span an area of 5,000 square km (1,930 square miles), Erdogan told a news conference before departing for New York where he was due to address the United Nations' General Assembly.

-Turkey last month launched its operation in northern Syria, dubbed "Euphrates Shield", aimed at clearing Islamic State from Turkey's Syrian border and stopping the advance of Syrian Kurdish fighters.
-So far, Turkey has secured a narrow strip of land along its border.
+Ankara launched its operation in northern Syria known as "Euphrates Shield" last month, aiming to clear Islamic State from Turkey's Syrian border area and to stop the advance of Syrian Kurdish fighters.
+So far, it has secured a thin wedge of land along its border.

 "As part of the Euphrates Shield operation, an area of 900 square kilometers has been cleared of terror so far.
 This area is pushing south," Erdogan said.